Skip to main content

-It is fairly rare that anyone knows much about another's personal history before getting to know them.
-Is Megan the dog-walker actually an identity thief?
-Could outgoing next-door neighbor Sam be a parolee who was convicted of assault?
+It is rare that anyone knows a lot about another person's criminal history before getting to know them.
+Is Megan the dog-walker convicted of identity theft?
+Could outgoing next-door neighbor Sam be a parolee convicted of assault?

 Searching for Arrest Records: Things to Consider Before Starting